cocos-creator/docs-3d-deprecated/en/editor/animation/animation-create.md

 Specifics about __Animation component__ parameters can be found in [Animation Component Reference](./../../engine/animation/animation-component.md) documentation.

-## Creating and mounting animation clips
+## Creating and attaching animation clips

 Even though there is an __Animation component__ on the __Node__, there is no corresponding __animation clip data__.
 There are two ways to create __animation clips__: